Akhi1/ak-portfolio/README.md

 ## About
 This is a Portfolio Design Project as a part of my Front End Development Practice

+This project doesnot use any front end framework and is built from scratch

 This is still a work under process....

 ## Planning
 • Will optimise the code to work on cross platform/browsers

+• Will re-implement the website using popular front-end frameworks

 • Will add Responsive web design features